Secret recording shows GOP’s Nunes saying Rosenstein impeachment would delay Supreme Court pick

 TRMS Exclusive: Devin Nunes at fundraiser audio clip 2Aug.09.201800:28

-Attorney General Jeff Sessions has recused himself from any probe of Russian election interference.
-Rosenstein appointed Mueller in May of 2017 to investigate Russian interference in the 2016 and other matters after Trump fired FBI Director James Comey.
+Attorney General Jeff Sessions has recused himself from any probe into Russian election interference.
+Rosenstein appointed Mueller in May 2017 to investigate Russian interference in the 2016 election and other matters after Trump fired FBI Director James Comey.

 TRMS Exclusive: Devin Nunes at fundraiser audio clip 3Aug.09.201800:42